timesaversolutions-ai/TutorBot/guide.md

 1. define core functioning
 2. separate into parts
-- what the user sees and interacts with - frontend
+- FRONTEND - what the user sees and interacts with
-- the software the runs the actions that make the app necessary
+- BACKEND - the software the runs the actions that make the app necessary

 ## My Example